 - Japanese Akita

 These dogs must also be led by a person over the age of 16 and kept on a strong chain or lead not longer than 2 metres.
 A fine of €100 applies

 If a dog in your area is causing a nuisance by barking, you have the right to petition to the District Court for an injunction to prevent the dog barking.
-If you wish to do so, download the Dog Barking Complaint form.
+The procedure in relation to barking dogs is as follows:

-Under the Parks Bye Laws, it is an offence for a dog to be off the lead in parks in the County with the exception of Killiney Hill Park and the specific off leash areas in Marlay, Shanganagh and Cabinteely Parks.
+Under the Parks Bye Laws (see "Related Documents" above right), it is an offence for a dog to be off-leash in parks in the County, with the exception of Killiney Hill Park and the specific off-leash areas in Marlay, Shanganagh and Cabinteely Parks.

-Under the Beach Bye Laws 2012 the following restrictions in relation to dogs apply:
+Under the Council's Beach Bye Laws 2012 (see "Related Documents" above right) the following restrictions in relation to dogs apply: